JoelHMikael/LYLLRuoka/README.md

 ```
 For example: `@reboot BASE_DIR='/home/foobar/LYLLRuoka' /home/foobar/LYLLRuoka/LYLLRuoka/init.sh`

+If you need to troubleshoot the starting, you can find some logs in /tmp/slogs.
+Newest at the bottom.

 # Adding cool data that isn't required for the server to run

 ## Notifying of unusual food shifts (eg. during exams)